Increase Investment Returns with Commercial Property

 Stamp duty surcharge

-A stamp duty surcharge of three percentage points has been introduced for all second home and residential buy to let investments.
+A stamp duty surcharge of five percentage points has been introduced for all second home and residential buy to let investments.
 Commercial and semi-commercial property is exempt, which means that there is an immediate cost saving when investing in commercial or semi-commercial property rather than a traditional residential buy to let purchase.

 Funding a new commercial property investment